fpusan/tutorial-template/docs/source/alt_modes.rst

 - ``<project>.out.mcount``: abundance of all taxa.
-Format of the file:
-    - Column 1: taxonomic rank for the taxon
+Format of the file: samples_file    - Column 1: taxonomic rank for the taxon
     - Column 2: taxon
     - Column 3: accumulated read number (number of reads for that taxon in all samples)
     - Column 4 and beyond: number of reads for the taxon in the corresponding sample